math-ferreira/spring-boot-thymeleaf-salaoArraso/README.md

 # spring-boot-thymeleaf-salaoArraso
-Projeto com SpringBoot e Thymeleaf para gerenciamento de Agenda de um Salão de Beleza
+Projeto com SpringBoot e Thymeleaf para gerenciamento de Agenda de um Salão de Beleza.
+System for managing salon services.
+Calendar management as well as the establishment's service agenda will be available.

 This article will walk you through building an application called Salao Arrazus.